-- The Board has held the Act allows conference calls - We believe a virtual or online meeting satisfying the same requirements can also comply with the Open Meetings Act - Electronic online Zoom, Skype, Google Hangouts, etc. - In person but only live-feed for remote public observation - We recommend including the conference call option for persons without computer or tablet access - An important issue during the COVID-19 crisis, but it is possible we will use elements of virtual meetings to allow broader access in the future as well
+- The Board has held the Act allows conference calls - A virtual or online meeting satisfying the same requirements can also comply with the Open Meetings Act - Electronic online Zoom, Skype, Google Hangouts, etc. - In person but only live-feed for remote public observation - We recommend including the conference call option for persons without computer or tablet access - Virtual meetings have been needed during the COVID-19 crisis, but use is likely to continue to allow broader access in the future

-ACTIVITIES GOVERNED (1): THOSE OF A "PUBLIC BODY"§3-101(H)
+ACTIVITIES GOVERNED (1): THOSE OF A "PUBLIC BODY"- §3-101(H)

-- Multi-member - Formal creation (law, charter, bylaw, rule, resolution) - Or by executive appointment, if including 2 or more members of the public - · Committees and subcommittees, depending on creation - Informally created public bodies, sometimes - Nominally private corporations, sometimes
+- Multi-member - Formal creation (law, charter, bylaw, rule, resolution) - Or by executive appointment, if including 2 or more members of the public - Committees and subcommittees, depending on creation - Informally created public bodies, sometimes - Nominally private corporations, sometimes

-ACTIVITIES GOVERNED (2): THE PUBLIC BODY'S "MEETINGS" \$\$3-101(G), (K), 3-103
+ACTIVITIES GOVERNED (2): WHAT IS A MEETING? \$\$3-101(G), (K), 3-103

-- Any deliberation, consideration or transaction of public business among a quorum - Quorum convened or cycled through a room to evade the Act - Conference calls or other methods of simultaneous interaction - Electronic communications allowing continued and interactive group deliberation on public business - Virtual meetings on Zoom, Google Hangouts, or others - Social gatherings and retreats when public business is discussed, - But not social gatherings when no public business is discussed
+- Defined as: any deliberation, consideration or transaction of public business among a quorum - Quorum counts anyone present can't cycle through a room to evade the Act - Conference calls or any other method of simultaneous or contemporaneous interaction - Electronic communications allowing continued and interactive group deliberation on public business - Virtual meetings on Zoom, Google Hangouts, or others - Social gatherings and retreats when public business is discussed - But not social gatherings when no public business is discussed